PaperCutSoftware/git-from-powershell/README.md

 # git-from-powershell

-Examples to explain how Git works from Powershell
+Example scritps to demosrate how to use Git from the Powershell prompt.
+Note  some examples assume a modern version of PowerShell Core.